 There are legal deadlines for every type of claim, which the law refers to as “statutes of limitations.”
 A claim filed past the statute of limitations is considered ineligible and will be denied.

-For podiatrist malpractice claims, the state of Maryland allows claimants three years from the date of the injury or from the date when the injury was first discovered.
+For podiatrist malpractice claims, Maryland law allows claimants three years from the date of the injury or five years from the date when the injury was first discovered–whichever is earlier.
 However, there are some stipulations to this filing window.
-Speak to a lawyer to figure out which deadline applies to your claim.
+We advise that you speak to a lawyer to figure out which deadline applies to your claim.

 Potential Damages Available to Podiatrist Malpractice Claimants